-World Monuments Fund began working on Easter Island in the late 1960s.
-Together with the Corporación Nacional Forestal de Chile (CONAF), WMF has organized training courses for park rangers, conducted climate studies, collected meteorological data, carried out site protection and interpretation studies, installed monitoring systems, and developed a conservation database of the Orongo petroglyphs, among other things.
-Planning for conservation and site-management at the Orongo Ceremonial Village began in 2001 in close consultation with community leaders, organizations, and local stakeholders.
+World Monuments Fund (WMF) began working on Easter Island in the late 1960s, and the site was placed on the Watch in both 1996 and 2000.
+Together with the Corporación Nacional Forestal de Chile (CONAF), WMF has organized training courses for park rangers, conducted climate studies, collected meteorological data, carried out site protection and interpretation studies, installed monitoring systems, and developed a conservation database of the Orongo petroglyphs.
+Planning for conservation and site management at the Orongo Ceremonial Village began in 2001 in close consultation with community leaders and local stakeholders.
 Over the years WMF has held a series of workshops focused on redevelopment, interpretation, conservation, and management plans for the site.
-The design of the visitor reception center at Orongo, completed in 2011, integrated the existing facilities; the core of the new building is the old warden station, much of the original structure was retained, and construction materials were recycled and incorporated into the new building.
-Because electric power is not available, alternate sources of energy, including solar and wind, are used.
-New restrooms include state-of-the-art composting toilets and a rainwater recycling system.

 Orongo Ceremonial Village, one of the most significant archaeological sites in Rapa Nui National Park, is the most visited place on Easter Island.
 Unfortunately, the site has been severely impacted by the increasing numbers of tourists.

 The construction of a visitor center, completed in 2011 as the last component of an intensive conservation and interpretive program supported by WMF and American Express, was designed to minimize negative impacts on the site’s fragile archeological resources.
 The sustainable structure incorporates both recycled construction materials and elements of existing facilities into the new building.